TeXUsersGroup/tugboat/capsules/crossref/README-landing.txt

 This work can be done article by article as they are submitted, edited, and approved, or all at the end.
 In any case, there is lots of stuff that can only happen at the end.
 See ./README-process.txt for exact steps.

+Alternatively, if the edits can be made in the TUGboat source dir, instead of changing the files here, so much the better.
+See README-process.txt.

 Ultimately, when an issue is final and gets published, we copy the landing files to the web-visible directory